IBM/watson-discovery-food-reviews/README.md

 # Learn more

-* **Artificial Intelligence Code Patterns**: Enjoyed this Code Pattern?
+* **Artificial Intelligence Code Patterns**: Enjoyed this code pattern?
 Check out our other [AI Code Patterns](https://developer.ibm.com/code/technologies/artificial-intelligence/).
-* **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Code Pattern videos
+* **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our code pattern videos
 * **With Watson**: Want to take your Watson app to the next level?
 Looking to utilize Watson Brand assets?
 [Join the With Watson program](https://www.ibm.com/watson/with-watson/) to leverage exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

 # License